dehoisted/Cleo/README.md

 I am not responsible for what you do with this code.
 If you encounter an error or issue, make an issue [here](https://github.com/dehoisted/Cleo/issues).
-Lasty, if code here is used for something else, **give credit where credit is due**.
+Lastly, if code here is used for something else, **give credit where credit is due**.

 # Features
 Note: All info grabbed will be sent to the given webhook.